 “It is the responsibility of the Boston public schools to ensure success for all students in all schools,” McDonough said.
 “We all rise and fall together.”

-In New Bedford, Superintendent Pia Durkin said the School Department has already moved aggressively to make changes at Parker this fall, appointing a new principal, replacing half the teachers, adding 3½ hours to the school week, and bringing in a new literacy program.
+In New Bedford, Superintendent Pia Durkin said the School Department has already moved aggressively to make changes at the Parker School this fall, appointing a new principal, replacing half the teachers, adding 3.5 hours to the school week and bringing in a new literacy program.

 But she said she is willing to accept whatever decision the state makes on a takeover.